truenas/documentation/content/SCALE/SCALEUIReference/SystemSettings/UpdateScreensSCALE.md

 - configuration files
 ---

-The TrueNAS SCALE **Update** screen provides users with two different methods to update the system, automatic or manual.
+The TrueNAS **Update** screen provides users with two different methods to update the system, automatic or manual.
 The screen can have up to four information panes:

 * Current train
 * Upgrade operation and version (only when an update is detected)